aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 Door:d has “open” as a doorState.
 ```

-Simplifying assumption that non-primitive events are characterized as sequences
+> Simplifying assumption: non-primitive events are characterized as sequences of
-of primitive events only.
+> primitive events only.

-For a non-primitive event to be possible, it must be possible to perform the
+For a non-primitive event to be possible for an agent, it must be possible for
-first action of the sequence, then, in the state that results from that, the
+it to perform the first action of the sequence, then, in the state that results
-second, and so on...
+from that, the second action of the sequence, and so on...
+The empty sequence is

-To determine if it is possible for an agent to perform action, you can test that
-the agent can perform the sequence of events AND that the sequence results in
-the action.
-Assuming you know the sequence.
+always possible.

 ```
 Seq:s is a possibleSequence for Agent:x when Seq:s is [].